Skilled Worker Visa for Nurses

 What you need to know

 Overseas nurses can work in the UK through the Health and Care Worker visa, which offers reduced fees and IHS exemption.
-NMC registration is mandatory, requiring a computer-based test and OSCE.
+NMC registration is mandatory, requiring an English language test, a computer-based test, and an OSCE.
 The NHS provides structured career development for international nurses.

 Preparing a UK visa application?